soos3d/python-parallel-processing/README.md

 ## Code Logic

 The Fibonacci sequence algorithm calculates the sum of Fibonacci numbers for a list of numbers.
 In the sequential version, the algorithm processes the entire list in a single thread.
 In contrast, the parallel version divides the list among multiple processes, each calculating a partial sum.
 The root process (process 0) aggregates these partial sums to get the final result.

+> I chose this algorithm because it is somewhat computational intensive.

 ## Performance Analysis